No items found.

 Once you’ve completed the G-702, combine it with the rest of your payment application and submit it to the GC.
 If the GC doesn’t accept the G-702, there’s always Siteline.

-Subs use Siteline to generate pay apps to GC’s precise specs in a flash.
-We have over 10,000 forms from more than 8,000 GCs and add more every day.
-Siteline unlocks 6x efficiency for subcontractor accounting teams and gets subs paid an average of three weeks faster.
-If faster billing workflows and shorter payment cycles would make a difference for you, request a demo of Siteline today.
+Subs use Siteline to generate pay apps to GC’s precise specs in a flash, choosing from our library of 10,000-plus custom forms or uploading their own.
+Either way, Siteline unlocks 6x efficiency for subcontractor accounting teams and gets subs paid an average of three weeks faster.

 Co-Founder · COO